Pros and Cons of Consolidating with a Debt Settlement Program

 You’ll pay less than what you owe

 This is the big one.
-Debt settlement is the only form of debt consolidation where you pay back less than what is owed.
+Debt settlement (also known as debt resolution) is the only form of debt consolidation where you pay back less than what is owed.
 That can make a world of difference if other debt consolidation options simply aren't affordable given your financial restrictions.

 If you owe significantly more than you can reasonably afford to pay back, settlement and bankruptcy may be your only options.
 And if you don't want to go through a bankruptcy, either because you don't think you'll qualify or you don't want to risk losing your assets, settlement may be your best chance to clear away your debts and let you start fresh.